 We have a two-stage complaint process

 At stage one, your complaint will be handled by your housing officer (HO) or property management officer (PMO).
-If your complaint is about your HO/PMO it will be dealt by their line manager.
-They aim to contact you to acknowledge your complaint within two working days, followed by a formal written response to your complaint within 10 working days (written responses can be translated into a preferred form or language on request).
+If your complaint is about your HO/PMO it will be dealt with by their line manager.
+They aim to contact you to acknowledge your complaint within two working days to discuss your complaint and the outcome you are seeking.

-Going to the Housing Ombudsman
+The Housing Ombudsman

 You can contact the Housing Ombudsman Service at:

-- Housing Ombudsman Service
+Housing Ombudsman Service

 PO Box 152